How to Correct Images Using Filters for Reading

 Frequently Asked Questions

-The dilate filter in IronOCR expands brighter regions in an image, enhancing the prominence of text, which aids OCR in interpreting characters.
+Dilation filtering in IronOCR expands brighter regions in an image, making text more prominent and aiding the OCR process in interpreting characters more effectively.

-To apply the erode filter in IronOCR, use the `Erode` method.
-It reduces the size of bright regions, refining thick or distorted characters and lines.
+To refine text using erosion filters in IronOCR, use the `Erode` method.
+This filter reduces the size of bright regions, helping to refine thick or distorted characters and lines in the image.

-The default DPI for the enhance resolution filter in IronOCR is 225 DPI, but you can specify any desired DPI as needed.
+The default DPI setting for the enhance resolution filter in IronOCR is 225 DPI.
+However, you can specify a different DPI based on your needs to optimize image clarity.